aws-amplify/docs/docs/lib/auth/fragments/js/advanced.md

 - `Auth.updateUserAttributes`
 - `Auth.verifyUserAttribute`

-Please note that some of triggers which accept a 'validationData' attribute will use clientMetadata as the value for validationData.
-Exercise caution with using clientMetadata when you are relying on validationData.
+Please note that some of triggers which accept a `validationData` attribute will use `clientMetadata` as the value for `validationData`.
+Exercise caution with using `clientMetadata` when you are relying on `validationData`.

 ## Working with AWS service objects